ppy/osu-wiki/wiki/Tournaments/LMS/Shift/1/en.md

 2. Matches in Group Stage may overlap.
 3. Scheduling will be handled by the Tournament Management.
 Schedules and mappools will be released on the Sunday before the first matches of the actual stage.
 The Tournament Management will try to create the schedule to respect the participant's time zone.
-4. Captains are responsible for their teams’ availability.
+4. Captains are responsible for their teams' availability.
 The greater team size exists to ensure every team can provide at least three players for each match.

 [flag_AU]: /wiki/shared/flag/AU.gif
 [flag_CA]: /wiki/shared/flag/CA.gif